henrow5/bank-tech-test/README.md

 ![screenshot](./btt-classes-diagram.png)

-I used a Test-driven developement approach for the creation of this program, starting with a test and then implementing a feature.
+I used a Test-driven developement approach for the creation of this program, starting with a test and then implementing a feature, gradually building up the program with each subsequent test.
 I have unit tests to test each class in isolation as well as integration tests for the interaction of both classes together.
 Test coverage is 100%.